Key Takeaways

 What kind of conversions you track and how you assign conversion values is individual from business to business.

-If you are running an ecommerce business it’s quite straight forward as you will track purchases and revenue from your sales data tracked by for example Google Analytics.
+If you are running an ecommerce business, it’s quite straightforward as you will track purchases and revenue from your sales data tracked by, for example, Google Analytics.

 Visit this guide for setting up purchase and lead tracking in Google Analytics.